-K9 Boja and her handler, Officer Mark Forster provide a unique and valuable service to the City of Mayville.
+K9 Boja and her handler, Officer Kirsten Birch provide a unique and valuable service to the City of Mayville.
 Boja is trained in drug detection, tracking, and area searches.
-Officer Forster and Boja are frequently called upon to make presentations for schools and help educate our youth about the dangers of drugs.
+Officer Birch and Boja are frequently called upon to make presentations for schools and help educate our youth about the dangers of drugs.

 The MPD K9 Program is funded entirely through donations and fundraisers.
 K9 Boja would not be possible without the generous help and support of the Mayville Community.